tabishfayyaz/android-code/README.md

 - **ContactManagerRx** - Demo of Room integration using RxJava written in Java
 - **ContactManagerMVVM** - Demo of MVVM with Room written in Java
 - **TMDBClientMVVM** - Simple Popular Movies Display Grid using Retrofit, RxJava and MVVM written in Kotlin
-- **DIDemo1** - Basic introduction of Dagger using Component and Module, written in Java
+- **DIDemo1** - Introduction to Dagger using Component, Module, Singleton, Interfaces written in Java

 ## Code Snippets